-Join Eric Wing for an in-depth discussion in this video Adding the cable tray, part of Creating Sprinkler and Fire-Alarm Systems with AutoCAD.
+Join Eric Wing for an in-depth discussion in this video Adding the cable tray, part of AutoCAD: Creating Sprinkler and Fire-Alarm Systems.

 - Like anything else in AutoCAD MEP, Cable Tray is an automatic function.
 We can simply select the type and let AutoCAD MEP add all of our risers, drops, bends, and intersections for us.
 What I wanna do here is select a communications cable tray type from the tool palette.
 We'll then draw the cable tray from the electrical room up and over the wall, down the hallway, and bend it around the corner.
 Then we're gonna create an intersection and see what AutoCAD puts in as a default.